fairscript/interact/Roadmap.md

 # Roadmap

-## v0.6.2
-- Interfaces to model operations allowed in subqueries

 ## v0.6.3
+- Add mapS to other table classes
+- Implement get selection in subqueries

+## v0.6.4
 - Unify predicate parsing in queries and subqueries

 ## v0.7